Sreeja-coder/Information-Retrieval-Project/Readme.md

 :small_blue_diamond: DataSet:

-Amazon Product Dataset[2] – It consists of product meta-data. \n Amazon Review/Rating Dataset[2] – It consists of product ratings, review and q/a for each product.
+Amazon Product Dataset[2] – It consists of product meta-data. <br/>
+Amazon Review/Rating Dataset[2] – It consists of product ratings, review and q/a for each product.
 We used the following features from the Datasets:
 ▪ ASIN (Product id)